airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 ## Output schema

 Airbyte outputs each stream into its own table in BigQuery.
-Each table contains 3 columns:
+Each table contains three columns:

 * `_airbyte_ab_id`: A UUID assigned by Airbyte to each event that is processed.
 The column type in BigQuery is `String`.
 * `_airbyte_emitted_at`: A timestamp representing when the event was pulled from the data source.
 The column type in BigQuery is `Timestamp`.
-* `_airbyte_data`: A JSON blob representing with the event data.
+* `_airbyte_data`: A JSON blob representing the event data.
 The column type in BigQuery is `String`.

 The output tables in BigQuery are partitioned and clustered by the Time-unit column `_airbyte_emitted_at` at a daily granularity.
 Partitions boundaries are based on UTC time.
 This is useful to limit the number of partitions scanned when querying these partitioned tables, by using a predicate filter (a `WHERE` clause).
 Filters on the partitioning column are used to prune the partitions and reduce the query cost.
 (The parameter **Require partition filter** is not enabled by Airbyte, but you may toggle it by updating the produced tables.)